-- The id element provides a unique identifier for the line of text.
+• The id element provides a unique identifier for the line of text.
 Records in the WordResult track have the same ID if they refer to the same line of text.
-The ID for a word matches the ID for the corresponding line of text in the Result track. - The text element contains the recognized word. - The region element describes the position of the word. - The confidence, angle, block, and source elements provide the same information as described for the result track.
+The ID for a word matches the ID for the corresponding line of text in the Result track.

+- The text element contains the recognized word. - The region element describes the position of the word. - The confidence, angle, block, fontSize, source, and parentID elements provide the same information as described for the result track.
+The WordResult track does not support scrolling text.